hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 weights.
 This is actually identical to the way that the nodes in the XOR classifier behaved.

 [![](http://3.bp.blogspot.com/-xL811LPVs7c/VQmuMjXklkI/AAAAAAAAEPc/60g9vj-Bs9c/s400/u_value.PNG)](http://3.bp.blogspot.com/-xL811LPVs7c/VQmuMjXklkI/AAAAAAAAEPc/60g9vj-Bs9c/s1600/u_value.PNG)
 ### Network energy

 Each state of the HNN can be described by a single value called [Energy](http://en.wikipedia.org/wiki/Hopfield_network#Energy).
 While iterating and changing the state, the energy of HNN will either stay the same or will get smaller.
-The energy of the network will evenutelly convert to a local minimum - the state of the HNN that we target to solve the TSP
+The energy of the network will eventually convert to a local minimum - the state of the HNN that we target to solve the TSP